Education & Training

 Social Medicine’s faculty is deeply involved in the education of medical students.
 Our faculty members teach in two core School of Medicine courses.
-Professional Development 1/2: Social Dimensions of Illness and Doctoring, Medical Ethics, and the Health Care System meets weekly during the first two semesters of medical school, while Professional Development 3: Advanced Seminars in the Humanities and Social Sciences runs during the 3rd semester.
+Social and Health Systems 1/2: Social Dimensions of Illness and Doctoring, Medical Ethics, and the Health Care System meets weekly during the first two semesters of medical school, while Social and Health Systems 3: Advanced Seminars in the Humanities and Social Sciences runs during the 3rd semester.
 Both courses are taught by multidisciplinary faculty in small-group settings.
-Professional Development 1/2 provides students an introduction to social sciences and humanities perspectives on illness and medicine.
-Professional Development 3 enables students to choose seminars in particular topics and explore those subjects in greater depth.
+Social and Health Systems 1/2 provides students an introduction to social sciences and humanities perspectives on illness and medicine.
+Social and Health Systems 3 enables students to choose seminars in particular topics and explore those subjects in greater depth.

 Medical students can also opt to take a Social Medicine Elective with departmental faculty.
 These supervised independent studies may include mentored projects in research, reading, or fieldwork.